Do you have acne breakouts?

 Often dead skin cells are on top of the breakouts and by squeezing the area you are trying to break through the layer of dead skin which can lead to more force being used than needed.

-Opt for skin peels which will exfoliate the surface dead skin and will melt the excess sebum that has been produced.
+So, resist popping and instead opt for skin peels which will exfoliate the surface dead skin and will melt the excess sebum that has been produced.

 6. Get a routine